-Sometimes for first group of photographs I take are just my way to seeing the subject and how I want to represent it.
+Sometimes for the first group of photographs I take are just my way of seeing the subject and how I want to represent it.
 When I make my decision, I take my final few images and those are probably the ones that will be the best.
-The advantage of seeing the images on the LCD screen of digital camera helps out in this determination.
+The advantage of seeing the images on the LCD screen of a digital camera helps out in this determination.

 Most of the time, you do not know at the time when you got the shot.
 When you view the images at a later time, you can see them more as someone else might view them.
 This is a good time to determine if that shot is one you will want to pursue further.
 This is a very important step in the workflow since you tend to take many more images with digital cameras than previously done and this requires the photographer to be more selective.

 Sometimes photographers see their images with an emotional attachment based on personal experiences relating to the shooting situation.
-This could be something like needing to wake up at 5am to go to a location and remembering thinks like sounds, weather, smell, changing light conditions and difficulty of the shot.
+This could be something like needing to wake up at 5 am to go to a location and remembering things like sounds, weather, smell, changing light conditions, and difficulty of the shot.
 When a viewer sees your work, none of that matters and they are seeing just the image and their own emotional response is based on experiences they may be reminded of when viewing the image.
 Sometimes the photographer has to take this into consideration on how others may view an image in determining if they selected the right shot.